The CoBA Connection

 The Saluki Blueprint for Success

-Dr. Karau has taught at institutions such as Clemson University and Virginia Commonwealth University, he deliberately chose SIU for something harder to quantify but impossible to miss once you experience it: collegiality.
-There is a supportive, relaxed environment here that makes high level research possible while also creating space for genuine student connection, he said.
+Dr. Karau has taught at institutions including Clemson University and Virginia Commonwealth University, but he deliberately chose SIU for something harder to quantify and impossible to ignore once you experience it: collegiality.
+“There is a supportive, relaxed environment here,” he said “That makes high level research possible while also creating space for genuine student connection.”

-• Emotional intelligence: understanding the why behind people’s actions.
+- Emotional intelligence - understanding the why behind people’s actions.

-• Effective communication: the bridge between a good idea and a great result.
+- Effective communication - the bridge between a good idea and a great result.

 The Legacy of the "Small Piece"